ruivergani/dt-money/README.md

 ## Functionalities

 - Responsive Design
-- Use of NextJS
+- Add Expense
-- Use of Shadcn/UI
+- Add Income
-- Use of Tailwind CSS
+- Use of REST API
 ___

 ## 🚀 How to use